 The Qwest Networx Customer Support Office (CSO), which includes a team of service ordering, billing, and customer service personnel, is the primary customer service office for the GSA and the Agencies.
 However, the Networx CSO is only one of many Qwest customer service offices around the country.
-Because our customers have a nationwide presence, Qwest has strategically located our customer service personnel in areas where they can effectively respond to customer needs.
+Because our customers have a nationwide presence, Qwest has strategically located our customer service personnel in areas where they can breadth of experienced employees, and our top-down control management process, ensure that adequate management and planning staffs and the field personnel staffs are on-hand as needed to complete transition tasks.